|

 parenting and entrepreneurship -- crystalize.
 And what a moment

+it was.
 It happened at our elementary

 school's annual Talent Show.
 My son Jimmy, 6 years old and going